code-corps/code-corps-ember/docs/SQUASHING.md

 The second commit I did
 ```

 You'll want to remove or comment out everything except for the first message, which you can edit to be a more complete summary of your changes.
-Once again, save and close teh file.
+Once again, save and close the file.

 To finish, you'll force push this new commit with the following command: